 Most major cities have a few home automation dealers.
 To find the right one for you, it’s a good idea to get competing quotes from the integrators in your area.
 With quotes in hand, learn about each dealer’s certifications, setup process and whether it can help you get security monitoring services.

-Monitoring Services – Ask if the dealer offers home security monitoring or can connect you to a security company that monitors home automation systems.
+- Monitoring Services – Ask if the dealer offers home security monitoring or can connect you to a security company that monitors home automation systems.
 In general, if you don’t have door sensors, motion sensors or security cameras, you probably don’t need monitoring and shouldn’t buy it if the dealer insists.

-Getting the Most from Your System
+Getting the Most From Your Automation System

 Whether you use your system as a universal remote or have automatic tasks that run in the background, you can expect to interact with it every day.
 Idle systems are a great way to underutilize your investment – make them work for you.
-Here are a couple items every home automation system owner should know.
+Here are a couple things every home automation system owner should know.

 Learn the Ropes

 Take time to study the manual, mobile app and other tools you have access to.
-Look at all of the components that make up your system and see how mobile app controls them.
+Look at all the components that make up your system and see how the mobile app controls them.
 By familiarizing yourself with the app, you can find lights, create presets and know where in the menu everything is.
 In most systems, you can set up schedules to control devices such as your thermostat and exterior lights.

 When to Call the Dealer

 Aside from occasionally replacing batteries in a sensor or dusting off your equipment, there isn’t much maintenance you can do on your own without voiding the warranty.
 If your system is under warranty, you should be able to replace your defective components at no cost.
 It’s possible that you might pay a service fee, even with a warranty – check with your dealer to see when they charge for service calls.
 If you don’t have a warranty, set priorities instead of calling the dealer any time a component stops working.